Brown Environmental Leadership Lab (BELL): Rhode Island

 Lost and Found

 The lost and found is located at the Department of Public Safety (DPS) 401-863-1663.
-Items of value left behind in residence halls, such as jewelry, money and laptop computers will be turned in and students should call the DPS office to retrieve lost items.
+Items of value found in residence halls, such as jewelry, money and laptop computers will be turned in and students should call the DPS office to retrieve lost items.

 You are responsible for abiding by all pre-college policies and guidelines while participating in the program.
 These include policies listed on the policy page as well as any policies shared with you by Student Life staff and instructors.
 Please also review the financial policies, including payment and refund information.